Nord-Pas de Calais Mining Basin, France

 With its imposing concentration tower, the architecture of the 11/19 pit at Loos-en-Gohelle will astound you.
 Today it is dedicated to sustainable development, which also tells the story of the Mining Basin’s reconversion.
 Nearby, you can stroll through a remarkable mining village and discover its exceptional facilities.
 The highlight of your visit will be to climb up the “Pyramids of the North”, two of Europe’s largest spoil heaps.
 When you reach the summit, you will be rewarded a hundredfold!

-Moving forward, you'll see similar conversion and repurposing at the Electricians’ village at Bruay-La-Buissière, which opens in the spring of 2018.
+Moving forward, you'll see similar conversion and repurposing at the Electricians’ village at Bruay-La-Buissière, which has opened in the spring of 2018.
 A jewel of a mining village, it is evolving into a cultural hub with tourist accommodations, artist residences, and an interpretation centre dedicated to the mining landscape and culture.

 How to Get there